ouyoung/V2EX-iOS/README.md

 The iOS client for V2EX.

 ## What is V2EX?
-V2EX is a community of start-ups, designers, developers and creative people, created by @livid.
+V2EX is a community of start-ups, designers, developers and creative people, created by [@Livid](https://github.com/livid).
 We all appreciate that he contributes a lot for it.

 ## Swift Work!
 Now I'm working on creating a new branch using the wonderful Swift!